VirtoCommerce/vc-docs/storefront/developer-guide/docs/getting-started/quickstart-on-windows.md

 To install Storefront:

 1. Download [Storefront latest release](https://github.com/VirtoCommerce/vc-storefront/releases/latest).
-1. Unpack it to a local folder, e.g., `c:\vc-storefront`.
+1. Unpack it to a local folder, e.g., **c:\vc-storefront**.
 After thatm you will have the directory with Storefront precompiled files
-1. Open the `appsettings.json` file in a text editor.
+1. Open the **appsettings.json** file in a text editor.
 1. In the `Endpoint` section, supply the correct path and credentials for the Virto Commerce Platform in the `Url`, `UserName`, and `Password` fields:

-    ```json
+    ```json title="appsettings.json"
     ...
     "Endpoint": {
         "Url": "https://localhost:5001",